IBM Advanced Computing Systems -- Legacy section

 concept of backup registers found in ACS-1 was used in the 1980s on

 the IBM Cheetah superscalar processor design.
-The led to the use of
+ACS/360 introduced

 a pool of extra physical registers not addressable by the instruction

-set to rename FP registers on loads (this idea is found in the
+set to rename FP registers on loads (see Hasbrouck, et al., patent,

 - Pioneering RAS features such as use of a service processor,